gchq/Palisade-services/palisade-service/README.md

 ## REST Interface

-Palisade Service exposes two REST endpoints:
+Palisade Service exposes one REST endpoint:

 * `POST palisade/registerDataRequest`
     - accepts an `x-request-token` `String` header, any number of extra headers, and an `PalisadeClientRequest` body